wentam/bottom-bracket/notes/misc.md

 * should byte_buffer_new accept an argument for it's initial backing buffer size? our static size isn't always the ideal number - sometimes we might want something bigger to avoid reallocs (which are a bit expensive).
 * We combined 'with' and 'with-macros' because we need to be able to ship interdependent macros, data, and functions as one unit.
 Using separate macros this is a problem for memory management reasons.
     * Before, if you wanted to return macros that depend on data you had a problem: once the 'with' macro expands, the data has beed freed.
+* What if a macro can choose to *not* expand?
+    * you can't just make a macro that expands into itself, that's recursive.
+    * If a macro can say "no more", the macroexpander can leave it alone and not infinitely recurse
+    * This allows for a build-time 'quote' macro that prevents macroexpansion.
+    * macro returning -2 means don't macroexpand me anymore.
+    * builtin macro using this: (aarrp/hold foo) expands right back into (aarrp/hold foo) returning -2 to prevent recursion.
+        * When you're done deferring the expansion, just macroexpand 'foo' directly.
+        * Not really any different than the barray approach below, just more complex and requires arrp-accomodation.
+* One way to defer macroexpanion would be to define a macro that takes an input structure and expands into a barray of the bytes that represent that structure (using our in-memory representation)